What exactly is an electric bike?

-For a long time electric bikes were typically urban, ride-about-town bikes, but the technology is such now that high performance road and mountain e-bikes are now readily available.
+For a long time electric bikes were typically urban, ride-about-town bikes - but thanks to advances in battery and motor technology, high-performance road and mountain e-bikes are now readily available.

 Rumour has it that Lance Armstrong rode an electric road bike to victory in the Tour de France no fewer than seven times - so although not 100% ethical in a race situation, they will give you the edge over the rest of the field.
 Or help you keep pace with that speedy friend for who can’t seem to tell the difference between a relaxed Sunday ride and a time trial event.

 The size and quality of the battery will determine how far an e-bike will travel on a single charge, so It’s important to be able to interpret the ratings.